After Thyroid Surgery

 Bleeding at the incision site

-Warmth, fever, or tenderness (signs of infection)
+Warmth, redness, or tenderness at the incision site (signs of infection)

 Tingling or cramps in the hands, feet, or lips (signs of a problem with the parathyroid glands)